Rudy Giuliani: Attempts to get Ukraine to carry out investigations

 Dmytro Firtash is a Ukrainian oligarch prominent in natural gas.
 In 2017, the Justice Department characterized him as in the "upper echelon of Russian organized crime".
 Since his 2014 arrest in Vienna, at the request of American authorities, he has been living there on $155 million bail fighting extradition to the US on bribery and racketeering charges.
 Firtash's attorneys obtained a September 2019 statement from Viktor Shokin, the former Ukrainian prosecutor who was forced out under pressure from multiple countries and non-governmental organizations, as conveyed to Ukraine by Joe Biden.
 Shokin falsely asserted that Biden had him fired because he refused to stop his investigation into Burisma.
 Giuliani, who asserts he has "nothing to do with" and has "never met or talked to" Firtash, promoted the statement in television appearances as purported evidence of wrongdoing by the Bidens.
 Giuliani told CNN he met with a Firtash attorney at the time he was seeking information about the Bidens.
 Firtash was represented by Trump and Giuliani associates Joseph diGenova and his wife Victoria Toensing, having hired them on Parnas' recommendation in July 2019.

 The New York Times reported that Giuliani had directed Parnas to approach Firtash with the recommendation, with the proposition that Firtash could help provide damaging information on Biden, which Parnas' attorney described was "part of any potential resolution to [Firtash's] extradition matter".
 Shokin's statement notes that it was prepared "at the request of lawyers acting for Dmitry Firtash ('DF'), for use in legal proceedings in Austria".
-Bloomberg News reported that during summer 2019 Firtash associates began attempting to dig up dirt on the Bidens to solicit Giuliani's assistance with Firtash's legal matters; it also reported that Giuliani's publicising of the Shokin statement had reduced the chances of the Justice Department dropping the charges against Firtash, as it would appear to be a political quid pro quo.
+Bloomberg News reported that during summer 2019 Firtash associates began attempting to dig up dirt on the Bidens to solicit Giuliani's assistance with Firtash's legal matters; it also reported that Giuliani's publicizing of the Shokin statement had reduced the chances of the Justice Department dropping the charges against Firtash, as it would appear to be a political quid pro quo.
 The Washington Post reported on October 22 that after they began representing Firtash, Toensing and diGenova secured a rare face-to-face meeting with U.S. Attorney General Bill Barr to argue the Firtash charges should be dropped, but he declined to intervene.

 On October 18, The New York Times reported that weeks earlier, before his associates Parnas and Fruman were indicted, Giuliani met with officials with the criminal and fraud divisions of the Justice Department regarding what Giuliani characterized as a "very sensitive" foreign bribery case involving a client of his.
 The Times did not name whom the case involved, but after publication of the story Giuliani told a reporter it was not Firtash.
-The Justice Department said its officials would not have met with Giuliani had they known his associates were under investigation by the U.S. attorney for the Southern District of New York.
+The Justice Department said its officials would not have met with Giuliani had they known his associates were under investigation by the U.S. Attorney for the Southern District of New York.